Best Things to do in Llanberis in 2020

 You’ll need to be in Llanberis on the 20th July 2019 to catch this one, but it’s worth it if you’re about.
 We recommend against actually walking the Llanberis Path on this day to see the race as walkers invariably tend to get in the way of the runners – though it is known for people to set themselves up on the hillside to watch the race.
 Others will watch from the finish line.
 Llanberis has been known to be rather lively during Snowdon Race night!

-Normally – we’d suggest the Llanberis Mountain Film Festival as being worth a visit, but sadly isn’t being held in 2019 as the organisers haven’t been able to secure the required funding.
-Lets hope it’s business as usual in 2020.
+Normally – we’d suggest the Llanberis Mountain Film Festival as being worth a visit, but sadly hasn’t been held for a few years as the organisers haven’t been able to secure the required funding.
+Lets hope it’s business as usual in 2021.